 Resources Action Lead Timescales Outcomes Cultural asset - feasibility study SLC Medium Identify a vision for key cultural assets in Rutherglen Town Centre.
+This will include how these assets can aid economic development within the town centre.
 Social enterprise - "Re-use" projects SLC/ VASLAN/ Social Enterprises Medium Explore the possibility of a shared space for sorting and distributing for social enterprises selling pre-loved items through a cooperative model.
-Former Mecca Bingo Hall Private sector/ SLC Short- medium term We will continue to work with the owner of this site to secure development.
-Insideout App SLC Medium Digital noticeboard - aims to be a one stop shop for all business and community information.
+Former Mecca Bingo Hall Private sector/ SLC Short- medium term We will continue to work with the owner of this site to secure development

-Inward Investment SLC/Clyde Gateway Ongoing Number of projects complete and ongoing e.g. Red Tree Magenta Business Centre, Rutherglen Links Business Park which creates assets which can aid economic development within Rutherglen.
-Town Centre Living SLC/Scot Gov/RSLs In response to Scottish Governments, Town Centre Action Plan which encourages town centre living.
-Officers are working with Housing colleagues and the private sector to identify sites in Rutherglen.
-Shaping Places for Wellbeing SPfW Ongoing Three-year programme delivered by Public Health Scotland and the Improvement Service jointly with local authority and NHSL to improve wellbeing by reducing the significant inequality in the health of people and to support those making decisions that will influence a place to consider the consequence of those decisions on all the evidenced features of places that impact people's health and wellbeing.
+Insideout App SLC Medium Digital noticeboard - aims to be a one stop shop for all business and community information Inward Investment SLC/Clyde Gateway Ongoing Number of projects complete and ongoing eg, Red Tree Magenta Business Centre creating assets which can aid economic development within Rutherglen town centre Town Centre Living SLC/Scot Gov/RSLs In response to Scottish GovernmentsTown Centre action Plan which encourages town centre living.
+Officers are working with housing colleagues and private sector to identify sites in Rutherglen where this may be feasible.
+Shaping Places for Wellbeing SPfW Ongoing 3 year programme delivered by Public Health Scotland and the Improvement Service jointly with local authority and NHSL to improve wellbeing by reducing the significant inequality in the health of people and to support those making decisions that will influence a place to consider the consequence of those decisions on all the evidenced features of places that impact peoples health and wellbeing.

-Civic Action Partners Timescales Objective Rutherglen 900 Community Groups/SLC/Shaping Places Short To support a series of community led activities to celebrate the 900 year anniversary as a Royal Burgh.
-Engagement with local community on town centre activity through establishment of a business forum SLC Community Engagement/Shaping Places/ Community Group Short- Medium Seek to establish a business group within the town.
-Consideration to be given to establishing a Business Improvement District.
-Town Centre CCTV rollout SLC, Police Scotland Ongoing Engagement with key town centre partners has been undertaken to ascertain areas of need and roll out a new state of the art system will be rolled out over the next 18 months.

-Air Quality SLC/SEPA Ongoing Continued monitoring of

-Monitoring air quality via Air Quality

-Monitoring Station on

-Main St Rutherglen to
+Civic Action Partners Timescales Objective Rutherglen 900 Community Groups/SLC/Shaping Places Short To support a series of community led activities to celebrate 900 year anniversary as a royal burgh Town Centre CCTV rollout SLC, Police Scotland Ongoing Engagement with key town centre partners has been undertaken to ascertain areas of need and roll out a new state of the art system will be rolled out over the next 18 months.
+Air Quality Monitoring SLC/SEPA Ongoing Continued monitoring of air quality via Air Quality Monitoring Station on Main St Rutherglen to ensure continued improvement in air pollution levels.

-ensure continued

-improvement in air

-pollution levels.

 Stewardship

 Action Partners Timescales Objective

-Action Landlord Engagement SLC Short - Medium Objective Empty shop units can discourage investment in the town centre, decrease the offer of the Main Street and contribute to a general sense of decline.
-Engagement with absentee landlords aims to connect them back to the local community and consider ways which the units can be brought back into use through initiatives such as shop front improvements, pop

-ups, business support and change of use
+Landlord Engagement SLC Short - Medium Empty shop units can discourage investment in the town centre, decrease the offer of the High Street and contribute to a general sense of decline.
+Engagement with absentee landlords aims to connect them back to the local community and consider ways which the units can be brought back into use through initiatives such as shop front improvements, pop ups, business support and change of use

-and change of use